 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance by Kentucky's AIDS Drug Assistance Program.
+Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance your household income needs to be no more than 500% of the Federal Poverty Level (FPL you must be a resident of Kentucky, medical documentation of positive HIV status must be confirmed (for KADAP participation medical document must also include CD4+T-cell count and viral load) and you must be ineligible for assistance from other third-party payors .
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.

 If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost-sharing assistance for drugs on the ADAP formulary.
 In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number.
-Please call the Kentucky ADAP at 1-866-510-0005.
+Contact KADAP toll-free directly at 1-866-510-0005.

-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 1-866-510-0005.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Contact KADAP toll-free directly at 1-866-510-0005.